dotnet/AspNetCore.Docs/aspnetcore/blazor/file-downloads.md

 Security steps that reduce the likelihood of a successful attack are:

 * Download files from a dedicated file download area on the server, preferably from a non-system drive.
 Using a dedicated location makes it easier to impose security restrictions on downloadable files.
 Disable execute permissions on the file download area.
-* Verify that client-side checks are also performed on the server.
-Client-side checks are easy to circumvent.
+* Client-side security checks are easy to circumvent by malicious users.
+Always perform client-side security checks on the server, too.
-* Don't receive files from users or other untrusted sources and then make the files available for download without performing security checks on the files first.
+* Don't receive files from users or other untrusted sources and then make the files available for immediate download without performing security checks on the files.
 For more information, see <xref:mvc/models/file-uploads#security-considerations>.

 ## Download from a stream